skellis46/slipbox/characteristics of somatics in HCI and interaction design.md

 - a really useful summary of somatics written for 'lay' audience
 - focus on instrumentalisation of somatic practices
 - doesn't really go into just how suspicious people are of the body (and somatics), and also how messy and painfully qualitative it is
+- Is there any research that looks quite distinctly at the nature and degree of suspicion in relation to somatics specifically (and the body generally)?
 - describes the "somatic turn" in the third-wave of HCI, and growth of first-person methodologies

 ---